Ferber Method Sleep Training: How It Works

 • Then, on night 5, you add another 2 minutes; on night 6, you add another 2 minutes, and so on…

-• By lengthening the time between protest and reassurance, you give your baby an opportunity to calm themselves for sleep.
+• By lengthening the time between protest and reassurance, you give your baby an opportunity to become a pro at falling asleep independently.

 What kind of comfort can I offer when “Ferberizing”?